Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Thank you!

 Citizen Advocacy works to ensure that the rights, needs, and concerns of people with intellectual disability are not only heard but acted upon.
 By uniting local community members with individuals, we bring about meaningful transformation in our communities to people who are isolated, vulnerable and are at risk of abuse, neglect and exploitation.
-But we need your help to sustain and grow our efforts in Citizen Advocacy, creating a stronger, more just society for all.

 Every two years Cubs can attend a Cuboree which is a weekend full of activities.